RoxieAtRubrik/intro-to-rest-apis/Lesson-2.md

 Press the **Try it out!** button

-Copy and paste the curl command
+Copy and paste the cURL command

-Execute the curl command in the CLI
+Execute the cURL command in the CLI.

 Why does it give an error?